 Google Pay Per Click (PPC) ads are advertisements that are triggered to show up by a user’s search words.
-In other words, advertisers “bid” on keyword phrases which are relevant to their target market – in other words to the searcher.
+In other words, advertisers ‘bid’ on keyword phrases which are relevant to their target market – in other words to the searcher.

-The placement of a company’s ad on Google’s search results page (SERPS) depends, amongst other things, on the maximum amount they are willing to pay for a ‘click through’ to their site.
+The placement of a company’s ad on Google’s search engine results page (SERPS) depends, amongst other things, on the maximum amount they are willing to pay for a ‘click through’ to their site.

 Advertisers only get charged by Google when a user clicks on their ad, and they are able to set a maximum daily or monthly budget.
 When that budget runs out, their ads will disappear.

-Features are in place to prevent ‘click fraud’, e.g. a competitor repeatedly clicking on someone’s ad in order to use up their budget and make their ad disappear.
+The search engines have measures in place to prevent ‘click fraud’, e.g. a competitor repeatedly clicking on someone’s ad in order to use up their budget and make their ad disappear.